LinguaTechnica/herobook/README.md

 ## Step 2: Creating the SearchForm Component

+At this stage we can see that the search form on AppComponent can be placed in it's own component instead.

-Create the search form component.
+1. Create the search form component.
+2. Cut and paste the form HTML from `app.component.html` into `search-form.component.html`.
+3. Add the new `<app-search-form>` HTML element to `app.component.html` where the search form used to be.

 If you've got a good handle on creating forms within components and templates,, then testing them will feel a little familiar.
 The same code you usually use to access the form and check its validity works just as well in tests.

 Once the new component is created, open `search-form.component.ts` and the matching spec file.
 Run the tests.

 Before writing new tests, always review the requirements.
 In this case, there aren't very many requirements so you'll need to create them.
-So how might you approach creating your own requirements?
+How might you approach creating your own requirements?

 Think about what you want the search for to do.
 From the user's perspective, they should be able to visit Hero Book, type a hero's name into a search box, and view the results.